cse110-sp24-group5/cse110-sp24-group5/README.md

 ## Application of the -ilities

 1. **Functional Suitability**:
-    * We designed comprehensive unit and end-to-end tests utilizing Jest to ensure that all bugs and issues in our application have been addressed.
+- Testing : We designed comprehensive unit and end-to-end tests utilizing Jest to ensure that all bugs and issues in our application have been addressed.
 We discuss our testing methods more in depth [here](#testing).

 2. **Usability:**